The Top 5 Kayaking Spots In Melbourne

 Williamstown Beach

-St Kilda Beach has a well-earned reputation as Melbourne's premier inner-city beach for watersports, but Williamstown - or 'Willy Beach' as locals and other old-school types from Melbourne's west know it - is a seriously underrated spot for kayaking.
-Located 10 minutes from the West Gate Bridge, it's traditionally a bit quieter than the southern side of Port Phillip Bay.
+Brighton has its sense of eliteness and St Kilda Beach its reputation as Melbourne's premier inner-city beach for watersports, but Williamstown - or 'Willy Beach' as locals and old-school types from Melbourne's west know it - is a seriously underrated spot for kayaking.
+Located 10 minutes from the West Gate Bridge, it's usually a bit quieter than the southern side of Port Phillip Bay.

-Don't fall into the trap of thinking that fewer users equates to lower quality because Williamstown beach is undoubtedly one of the best spots for kayaking in Melbourne.
-Not only is it close to the big smoke but, due to its (slightly) calmer waters and (slightly) less paddlers than beaches on the other side of Port Phillip Bay, it's an ideal place to get in the water and work on your fitness and improve your confidence if you're a beginner.
-If you're a more experienced paddler, then the natural wonders of Williamstown's beach and shorelines are sure to delight, and it's also a great spot to cast off and do some kayak fishing.
+Don't assume fewer users means lower quality though, because Williamstown beach is undoubtedly one of the best spots for kayaking in Melbourne.
+Not only is it close to the big smoke, but due to having (slightly) calmer waters and (slightly) fewer paddlers than beaches on the other side of the bay, it's an ideal place to get in the water and work on your fitness, and improve your confidence if you're a beginner.
+For more experienced paddlers, the natural wonders of Williamstown's beach and shorelines are sure to delight, and it's also a great spot to cast off and do some kayak fishing.

 The best place to enter is the Williamstown and Newport Anglers Club boat ramp on Williamstown Esplanade near Gifford Street.
 Paddling west will take you towards the main beach and, if your fitness levels allow, provide ample opportunity to explore the nearby Jawbone Marine Sanctuary.